-With 15,000 kilometres of coastline, New Zealand is heaven for beach-lovers.
-Its diverse shores dish up everything from lazy days and blazing sunsets, to active adventures such as swimming, kayaking and surfing.
+With 15,000km (9320 miles) of coastline, New Zealand is heaven for beach lovers.
+Its diverse shores dish up everything from lazy days and blazing sunsets to active adventures such as swimming, kayaking and surfing.

 While Piha is infamous for unruly surf and strong undertows, it well deserves its mantle as Auckland’s most popular strand.
 Sizzle yourself on its hot black sand, frolic amid foamy white rollers (always swim between the flags), and wander the beach and surrounding walking tracks to better admire the shapely headlands of Lion Rock and Taitomo Island.

 Picking the best beach in Abel Tasman National Park isn’t easy, for its coastline boasts one stunner after another.
 Anchorage stakes a strong claim not only for its sheer natural beauty – a gently sloping arc of golden sand, fringed with lush forest – but also for its access to a beautiful stretch of the coastal Great Walk.